Your money-making expert. Financial journalist, TV and radio personality.

 Teaching English abroad is a popular career choice.
 Most teachers do go abroad to teach, often as a way of experiencing a foreign country and culture.
 However, there are plenty of non-native speakers living in the UK who want lessons and are prepared to pay for them.
 That’s where you come in!

-You don’t need to have a qualification or learn the language of your students to teach English to private students if you manage to get them, but if you want to teach in a college then there are industry-standard qualifications (namely the CELTA or TESOL certificates) that you will be expected to have.
+You don’t need to have a qualification or learn the language of your students to teach English to private students, if you manage to get them.
+However, if you want to teach in a college then there are industry-standard qualifications (the CELTA or TESOL certificates) that you will be expected to have.
 Many students will want to know that you are qualified.
 Lucky for you, we’re here to help you make sense of all these courses.

-TEFL (teaching English as a foreign language), or often TESOL (teaching English to speakers of other languages), EFL or ELT are the industry jargon used for talking about this type of English language teaching.
-Teaching English as a foreign language should refer to teaching abroad and TESOL to teaching English to people already living in an English-speaking country (for example, the UK).
-In practice they are used interchangeably.
+Teaching English as a foreign language, or TESOL (teaching English to speakers of other languages), are the industry jargon used for talking about this type of English language teaching.
+Teaching English as a foreign language should refer to teaching abroad.
+While, TESOL refers to teaching people who already live in an English-speaking country.
+However, in practice they are used interchangeably.

 Most language schools require a teacher to hold one of two recognised language teaching qualifications:

-Both courses are run in numerous locations in the UK and Europe, typically in universities, but also colleges and private language schools.
+Both courses are run in numerous locations in the UK and Europe, typically in universities.
+Courses are also available in private language schools as well.
 You’re looking at the best part of £1,000 as a minimum to complete the course, but this could be as much as £1500.
 Universities tend to charge more than local colleges.
 Generally a full-time course will last from 4-6 weeks.
-Many insituations also offer the option to do the course part time: mainly during evenings and over weekends.
+Many places also offer the option to do the course part time: mainly during evenings and over weekends.